top of page

 But Don and his wife have had health issues.
 Both have had bouts of cancer.
 This influences his thinking.
 The reality that he won't be able to steer his business forever grows stronger in his heart daily.
 If he didn’t show up to lead the business tomorrow, he knows the doors would shortly close and many people’s lives would be negatively affected.

-A friend who has some experience in succession planning encourages Don to start with twelve conversations with key people over the next year.
+A friend who has some experience in succession planning encourages Don to start with seven conversations with key people over the next year.
 These conversations will center on what it would take for his business to thrive in his absence.
 His friend is wise and advises Don how to make these conversations happen.

 His first advice for Don is to limit the number and quality of people to have these conversations with.
 It is important, his friend tells him, that the meetings only involve a few select people.
 When he asks why, his friend’s answer provokes him.